jamcoding/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website is a website that can be view on any device (desktop, tablet, mobile).
+Content on a responsive site will change width/height as the page responds to the web page shrinking.

+An adaptive website is a website where the content adjust in size once the screen size reaches a breakpoint.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the developer writing the code is writing the application/website for it to be viewed on a phone the most.
+Whereas desktop first, the developer is writing the code for the application/website to be viewed on the desktop more frequently.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Having a font-size: 62.5% makes the application/website have an even 10px font size.
+It makes it easier for the developer to create different font sizes when using rem since it will be a whole number.

+(1rem = 10px, 1.1rem = 11px, 1.2rem = 12px, … 1.9rem = 19px, 2rem = 20px )

 4. How would you describe preprocessing to someone new to CSS?

+With using preprocessing for styling you websites/applications, it allows you to write cleaner code and allows you to compile multiple steps into one.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part about preprocessing is the mixins/parametric mixins.
+This allows you to create a one style to be used over and over again for different elements or animations throughout the website/application.
+This did give me the most trouble at first but I believe I do have this down now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.